AlBundy33/TruckShifter/README.md

 <del>Therefore I bought an M8 to M12 adapter on Amazon (not arrived yet) for 5EUR (maybe a litte bit expensive for a single adapter).</del>

 Next step is to write the program and find out how to mount the shifter knob on my TH8A because the TH8A uses an M9x1.25 thread where the shifter provides an M14x1.5 thread.
+If you have a 3D printer you can try this thing: https://www.thingiverse.com/thing:4827444

 # Pinout